chef/chef-web-docs/chef_master/source/delivery_server_backup.rst

 Local storage mode is the default configuration for both backup archives and snapshots.
 Backups are created and exported into the ``/var/opt/delivery/backups`` and ``/var/opt/delivery/elasticsearch_backups`` directories.
 You can configure the storage locations by setting the ``backup['location']`` and ``backup['elasticsearch']['location']`` options in ``delivery.rb``.

+When using local backups it is advised to mount a remote backup storage device to the aforementioned locations.

-The staging directory is a local directory that will be cleared during backup and used for temporarily storing the backup archive, database dump, and configuration file.
-When left unconfigured the Ruby temporary directory will be used.
-The Ruby temporary directory is usually nested in ``/tmp`` on Linux systems will also honor the value of the ``TMPDIR`` environment variable.
+The staging directory is a local directory that will be used for temporarily storing the backup archive, database dump, and configuration data during the backup procedure.
+When left unconfigured, the Ruby temporary directory will be used.
+The Ruby temporary directory is usually nested in ``/tmp`` on Linux systems, but the value of the ``TMPDIR`` environment variable will also be honored.
 You can configure the staging directory by using the ``backup['staging_dir']`` setting in ``delivery.rb``.

+.. note:: The backup create will clear any existing files in the staging directory at the beginning of the backup procedure.
+Only use a directory that does not contain any other system data.

 S3 Backups
 -----------------------------------------------------

-Using Amazon Web Services (AWS) S3 as a storage location for both Chef Automate backup archives and the Elasticsearch snapshot repository is also supported.
+Using Amazon Web Services (AWS) S3 as a storage location for both Chef Automate backup archives and the Elasticsearch snapshot repository is natively supported.
+In this mode the backup archives and snapshots will be uploaded to the bucket of your choice.

 To enable this functionality, first configure the machine with access to the desired S3 bucket using either an instance profile with a valid S3 policy or a standard `shared credentials file <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files>`__ located at ``/root/.aws/credentials``.